 Murray Valley Regional Park

 Murray Valley Regional Park was created in July 2010.
 It covers an area of 10263ha.
-For detailed park and fire management documents, visit the OEH website.
+View the detailed park and fire management documents.

 Murray Valley Regional Park is spread out in the surrounds of Murray Valley National Park.

 The parks of the Riverina are exceptional places, with an abundance of plants and wildlife.
 They’re significant places to Aboriginal people and important to the local and regional communities around them.

 You can take your dog on a lead into Murray Valley Regional Park, but just remember Murray Valley National Park prohibits dog access.

 Gulpa Creek walk is a great experience for you and your dog.
 Enjoy lunch at dog-friendly picnic areas like Edward River Bridge picnic area, Five Mile picnic area and Ski Beach picnic area.
 If you’re staying for longer, camp out with your dog at Edward River Bridge campground, Willoughby’s Beach campground, Mulwala campground and Benarca campground.